Use our search tool to browse our database of frequently asked questions!

 An exception to this is Andorra as not all policies cover car hires there - so it's best to use the Specific County filter if travelling there.

 Do you need annual or short term cover?
 If you are hiring a car for more than 17 days during a year then an annual policy can work out cheaper for you.
 Less than this and short term would be the way forward.
-An annual policy enables you to hire as many cars as you want during the year as along as the total number of days does not exceed the stated number of days per trip on the policy.
+An annual policy enables you to hire as many cars as you want during the year as along as the total number of days in one single hire does not exceed the stated trip length limit on the policy.

 Entering your correct residence is important as not all policies are available to customers worldwide.
 It may also have a bearing on the policies that are open to you where you are hiring.
 The criteria for residency differ between companies so, if you are not sure where you would be considered resident, then take a look at their terms and conditions.